Typhoon Haiyan: Looting and violence

-Throughout Tacloban City, widespread looting took place in the days following Haiyan's passage.
+Throughout Tacloban, widespread looting took place in the days following Haiyan's passage.
 In some instances, relief trucks were attacked and had food stolen in the city.
 Two of the city's malls and numerous grocery stores were subjected to looting.
 A fuel depot in the city was guarded by armed police while 200 additional officers were dispatched to assist.
 Security checkpoints had since been set up all over Tacloban and a curfew was imposed on residents to prevent more attacks.
 Philippine military forces also prevented members of the New People's Army from ambushing a relief convoy bound for Samar in Matnog, Sorsogon, killing two.
-President Benigno Aquino III considered declaring martial law in hopes of restoring order in affected areas.

-Looting intensified as slow recovery efforts forced residents to seek any means necessary to survive.
+President Benigno Aquino III considered declaring martial law in hopes of restoring order in affected areas.Looting intensified as slow recovery efforts forced residents to seek any means necessary to survive.
 Tacloban city administrator Tecson John Lim stated, "The looting is not criminality.
 It is self-preservation."
 The Chicago Tribune reported that some areas were on the brink of anarchy, though Interior Secretary Mar Roxas denied such claims.
 Further complicating efforts to retain order was the lack of officers reporting for work.
 In Tacloban, only 100 of the city's 1,300 police personnel reported for duty.
 In Alangalang, just west of Tacloban, eight people were crushed to death after the walls of a warehouse collapsed during a raid on a government rice stockpile.
 Approximately 33,000 bags of rice, each weighing 50 kg, were stolen.
 Warehouses were also raided in Jaro and Palo.
-Throughout the city of Tacloban itself, people began looting from homes as stores had been completely emptied.
+Throughout Tacloban itself, people began looting from homes as stores had been completely emptied.